MiniZinc/libminizinc/en/find_mus.rst

 To use FindMUS in the MiniZinc IDE, upon discovering that a model is unsatisfiable.
 Select ``FindMUS`` from the solver configuration dropdown menu and click the solve button (play symbol).
-By default FindMUS is configured to return a single MUS at a depth of '1'.
+By default FindMUS is configured to return a single MUS using the ``hint`` parameter set.
 This should be relatively fast and help locate the relevant constraint items.
 The following shows the result of running FindMUS with the default options.

 .. image:: figures/findmus/ide_depth_1.png

 Selecting the returned MUS highlights three top level constraints as
 shown: ``ADRows``, ``LLRows`` and ``LGCols``.
-To get a more specific MUS we can instruct FindMUS to go deeper than the top level constraints by clicking the "Show configuration editor" button in the top right hand corner of the MiniZinc IDE window, and adding ``--depth mzn`` to the "Additional solver command line arguments" textbox in the "Solver options" section.
+To get a more specific MUS we can instruct FindMUS to go deeper than the top level constraints by clicking the "Show configuration editor" button in the top right hand corner of the MiniZinc IDE window, and selecting the "Extra solver options" and selecting the ``mzn`` option under "Preset parameters".
 The following shows a more specific MUS in this model.

 .. image:: figures/findmus/ide_depth_mzn.png

-In this case we can see that the output pane list more specific information about the constraints involved in the MUS.
+In this case we can see that the output pane lists more specific information about the constraints involved in the MUS.
 After each listed constraint name we see what any loop variables were assigned to when the constraint was added to the FlatZinc.
 For